 The truth is this: I started both those rumors.

 Jokes aside, a lot of people were worried about Obama.
 Today, there are a lot of people saying the exact same thing about Trump.
-And, in both cases, people were and are convinced of this is going to happen—one-hundred percent.
+And, in both cases, people were and are convinced that this is going to happen—one hundred percent.

 Possible?
 Sure.
 Why not.
 I generally don’t say anything is impossible.
 But probable, no.